-Hypersensitivity reaction to bortezomib or any other components of the formulation like boron, mannitol, etc is a contraindication.
-Bortezomib should not be delivered to the patient via the intrathecal route.
+Hypersensitivity reaction to bortezomib or any other components of the formulation like boron, mannitol, etc. is a contraindication.
+Bortezomib administration should never be via the intrathecal route.

 The drug is not recommended for use in women who are pregnant or breastfeeding.
 There is a definite risk of harm to the fetus if used during pregnancy.
-If the female is pregnant and has a life-threatening situation, the use of bortezomib must be thoroughly discussed with the patient, oncologists, and members of the ethics committee.
+If the female is pregnant and has a life-threatening situation, the use of bortezomib requires a thorough discussion with the patient, oncologists, and members of the ethics committee.

-Reactivation of hepatitis B: all patients who are treated with bortezomib should first be tested for HBsAg and HBcAb.
-If either of these tests is positive, the patient should be started on lamivudine for the duration of the therapy.
-In addition, these patients need regular monitoring of their liver function and hepatitis B serology.
+Reactivation of hepatitis B: all patients treated with bortezomib should first undergo testing for HBsAg and HBcAb.
+If either of these tests is positive, the patient should start on lamivudine for the duration of the therapy.
+Also, these patients need regular monitoring of their liver function and hepatitis B serology.
 Consider the decision to discontinue therapy if the levels of HBV DNA increase.

 Reactivation of herpes zoster: Patients treated with bortezomib need to be managed with antiviral prophylaxis as reactivation of herpes zoster is a real possibility.

-Peripheral neuropathy: Data show that bortezomib can cause peripheral neuropathy when it is combined with other medications like isoniazid, amiodarone, and HMG-CoA reductase inhibitors.
-Thus, close examination for neurological deficits is highly recommended.
+Peripheral neuropathy: Data show that bortezomib can cause peripheral neuropathy when combined with other medications like isoniazid, amiodarone, and HMG-CoA reductase inhibitors.
+Thus, close monitoring of neurological deficits is a strong recommendation.